-Join us as we observe the National Day of Prayer on Thursday, May 7, 2020.
+Join us for a Day of Prayer and Fasting on Wednesday, October 14, 2020.
 On this special day of prayer and fasting, we are offering three live stream opportunities at 7:30am, 12:00pm, and 5:30pm.

 Also, we have created a way for you to prayer walk our church campus.
 Please be safe and maintain social distancing from others who might be prayer walking at the same time.